slack-samples/bolt-java-starter-template/README.md

 gradle run
 ```

-**NOTE**: If you chose to use Gradle as build tool you can remove the `pom.xml` file from this project.
+**NOTE**: If you chose to use Gradle as your build tool you can remove the `pom.xml` file from this project.

 ## Project Structure